 Instead, you should set process goals, or what actions you’re going to take to reach your desired outcome.
 An example of a process goal is exercising four times a week.

-A study in 126 overweight women participating in a weight loss program found those who processed focused were more likely to lose weight and less likely to deviate from their diets, compared to those who focused on weight loss outcomes alone.
+A study in 126 overweight women participating in a weight loss program found those who were process focused were more likely to lose weight and less likely to deviate from their diets, compared to those who focused on weight loss outcomes alone.

 Consider setting SMART goals to set strong goals.
 SMART stands for: